fnse/fnse/content/modules/why/schoolgrade.md

   one unit (or class) per grade made up of students that qualify for ASD services.
 These students are all tested the same as the rest of the student body.
 Being a small school and having 12% of our student population qualifying as ASD students can and does impact our school grade.
-Furthermore, clear correlation between poverty and lower school grades throughout Pinellas County School district illuminates that a measure of educational excellence cannot be solely determined by this current matrix.
+Furthermore, the clear correlation between poverty and lower school grades throughout the Pinellas County School district illuminates that a measure of educational excellence cannot be solely determined by this current matrix.
 id: modules/why/schoolgrade.md
 type: module